 - Initialization: We initialize the trace with some temporary users and some long-term users.
 The numbers of users to use are parameters of the trace generation, and can be used to change the load or the ratio of temporary to long-term users (the defaults are the numbers of long-term users in the original log, and the average number of temporary users present in a single week of the original log).
 The probability to select each temporary user is proportional to the number of weeks during which the user was active in the log.
-Users are not started with their first job in the trace.
-Rather, each user is started in some arbitrary week of his traced activity.
+Users are not started with their first job from the trace, because we are trying to emulate a workload that was recorded over an arbitrary timespan, and there is no reason to assume that the beginning of the logging period should coincide with the beginning of a user's activity.
+Therefore each user is started in some arbitrary week of his traced activity.
 However, care is taken that jobs start on the same day of the week and time of the day in the simulation as in the original trace. - Temporary users: In each new week of the simulation, a certain number of new temporary users are added.
 The exact number is randomized around the target number, which is a parameter of the trace generation (the default is the average rate at which temporary users arrived in the original trace).
 The randomization uses a binomial distribution, with a probability p equal to the fraction of temporary users expected to start every week.
 The selected users are started from their first traced jobs.
-A user can be selected from the pool multiple times, but care is taken not to select the same user twice in the same week. - Long-term users: The population of long-term users is constant and consists of those chosen in the initialization.
+A user can be selected from the pool multiple times, but care is taken not to select the same user twice in the same week.

+• Long-term users: The population of long-term users is constant and consists of those chosen in the initialization.
 When the traced activity of a long-term user is finished, it is simply regenerated after a certain interval.
 While such repetitions are not very realistic, they allow us to extend the work of the long-term users as needed.
 We also note that repetitions only occur after rather long intervals, because logs are typically at least a year long.
 The interval between the regenerations corresponds to the sum of the intervals between the user's period of activity and the full logging period.
 Naturally the regenerations are also synchronized correctly with the time and day.

-Note that this process can go on indefinitely, and indeed one of the applications of workload resampling that we describe in the next section is to extend traces and allow for longer simulations.
+Note that this process can go on indefinitely, and indeed one of the applications of workload resampling that we describe in Section 6 is to extend traces and allow for longer simulations.